 4. Course Matching is done by comparing the content and total contact hours of the overseas course and the corresponding NTU course.
 The courses match when they are deemed comparable in these 2 areas.
-CBE and BIE syllabus can be found on the school’s website.
+CCEB course syllabus can be found here

-5. SCBE exchange coordinators are Asst Prof Song Juha for BIE programme and Assoc Prof Lee Jong-Min for CBE programme.
+5. Course-Match coordinators are AP Song Juha for BIE programme, AP Lee Jong-Min for CBE programme and Dr Lu Yunpeng for CHEM programme.
 You may approach them for advice on

 - Course matching (pls have on hand details such as course content, duration, and contact hours)